-I take climate change problems and plastic pollution of the ocean very seriously, and after huge research, I created a series of artworks titled ‘The Lost Planet’.
+Natalia: I take climate change problems and plastic pollution of the ocean very seriously, and after extensive research, I created a series of artworks titled ‘The Lost Planet’.

-Each piece has a circle base representing the Earth globe and illustrates the world’s continents, geographical locations with environmental concerns.
+Each piece has a circle base representing the Earth’s globe and illustrates the world’s continents and geographical locations with environmental concerns.

 In the piece ‘The Vanishing Antarctica’ I show ice melting in Arctic region using natural crystals and diamond dust for sparkling effect, also I’ve been experimenting with crumbs of glass to get the desired layer texture.

-‘The Ocean’s DNA’ symbolises the destruction of the coral reefs ecosystem by increasing ocean temperatures as a part of global warming, paying attention to the problem of coral bleaching, the extinction of marine flora and fauna near the coast.
+‘The Ocean’s DNA’ symbolises the destruction of the coral reef ecosystem by increasing ocean temperatures as a part of global warming, paying attention to the problem of coral bleaching and the extinction of marine flora and fauna near the coast.

 Where did you find the materials used in new artworks?
 Tell us about the concept behind these pieces.

 Natalia: I asked myself how much plastic each of us consumes and how much unprocessed waste we throw away every day.
 All this plastic ends up in the environment, and we unwittingly eat it.
 In 2019 a group of Canadian scientists discovered that the average person consumes up to 120,000 microplastic particles in their food or breathes it in every year.

 People are killing themselves and poisoning ecosystems, making the planet unsuitable for the existence of animal and plant species.
 We must change – this key message was in my thoughts while creating artwork.